rbtavares/project-lab/1_python/README.md

 To install the required modules use `python3 -m pip install -r requirements.txt`.

 After the environment is correctly setup, use `python3 run.py` to run the application.

+## Details

+The application consists (as of now) of an API service for the gas prices, scraped from the website.
+The API offers only one simple endpoint `/api/prices` which will give the information about the gas prices.
+The application also has a cache system, which prevents a possible flooding of requests to the original website, the cache data is stored in `/cache/price_data.json`.